Montyro/vooyai-analytics/README.md

 Geolocation for all the different destinations recommended by Vooyai.

-## I will try to regularly update this repository with new analyses and insights
+## I will try to regularly update this repository with new analysis and insights